 - Install reflective blinds to protect people from direct sunlight.

-- Ensure there are water coolers or an availability of cold drinks.
+- Ensure there are water coolers or availability of cold drinks.

 - Get an air conditioning unit fitted.